 - The mentor in this role may possibly be a senior faculty member from another department within the university who may have cultural, gender, international or other similarities with the mentee and thus can act as a conduit for specific local information and advice.

-- This individual’s vale, among others, is that he/she is not influenced by departmental politics.
+- This individual’s value, among others, is that he/she is not influenced by departmental politics..

 *This web page deals primarily with evaluative and procedural mentoring.
-For questions or further clarification contact Pam Cook, Associate Dean of Engineering, firstname.lastname@example.org.
+For questions or further clarification contact Rachel Davidson, Associate Dean for Academic Affairs, firstname.lastname@example.org.

 - The procedural mentor, a senior member of the mentee’s department, shall be appointed by the department chair.
 It is the department chair’s responsibility to oversee the success of this pairing, to recognize the time commitment and importance of the mentoring arrangement, and to intervene in the case that the mentor-mentee relationship is not progressing successfully.

 - The chair will, at a minimum, check on the actual interactions twice a year.

 - The mentor will set up “formal” monthly meetings with the mentee.
 Each meeting should have a focus and a purpose.
 At a minimum, the mentor and mentee should go over the “checklist” reviewing dates/deadlines and responsibilities.
 This formal interaction represents the minimum interaction you both should have.

 - Mentees are encouraged to seek additional support mentoring beyond the University, within the University but external to the department, and within the department on informal terms.